 Reasonable accommodations and services are available for students, staff and visitors with disabilities in accord with Section 504 of the Rehabilitation Act of 1973 and the Americans with Disabilities Act.
 Information regarding those services or about campus accessibility can be obtained in the Center for Access and Disability Services in the Science, Math and Health Careers Center, D119.
 New students must apply to receive services and provide information about the nature and extent of their disability so that appropriate accommodations and services can be arranged.
-The ADS phone number is 847/925-6266, voice or 847/397-7600.
-TTY.
+The ADS phone number is 847.925.6266, voice or 847.397.7600, TTY.
+E-mail is tthompso@harper.cc.il.us.